pavithra-ram/Pramati/training/basic_commands_terminal.md

 7.**apt-get**-The apt-get command will help you installing the software you need to run in your Linux.
 It is a powerful command-line tool which can perform installation, upgrade, and even removing your software.
 		$ sudo apt-get update

-for more information with examples visit the link[Basic Commands-Terminal](http://www.linuxandubuntu.com/home/10-basic-linux-commands-that-every-linux-newbies-should-remember)
+for more information with examples visit the link [Basic Commands-Terminal](http://www.linuxandubuntu.com/home/10-basic-linux-commands-that-every-linux-newbies-should-remember)